ing-bank/baker/core/baker-test/README.md

 ### EventsFlow possibilities

-You can combine classes, strings and another flows in the event flows:
+You can combine classes, strings and other event flows:

 **java:**